 The model combines a diabetes risk assessment with a specialised machine model for generating unique health advice.
-There are eight vital health metrics that the users do need to input in the streamlit interface, and after doing that the metrics are pre- processed into a format suitable for the prediction.
+There are eight vital health metrics that the users do need to input in the streamlit interface, and after doing that the metrics are preprocessed into a format suitable for the prediction.
 Through a Python pickle module, the already trained predictive model is loaded to make a prediction on a given user's diabetes risk based on the input data.
-Following Google Gemini's AI prediction, s and dietary management options are suggested based on the user's diagnosis.
+Following Google Gemini's AI prediction, diabetes risk is evaluated and structural lifestyle changes and dietary management options are suggested based on the user's diagnosis.
 Since ML and other analytics have been integrated into the system, timely and augmented decisions make the system intelligent.

-V. EXPERIMENT
+V.EXPERIMENT